bluerocktel/glpi-php-api-client/README.md

 ### Responses

-Weither you are using Requests or Resources, the response is always an instance of `Saloon\Http\Response` class.
+After issuing a request, the returned response is always an instance of `Saloon\Http\Response` class.
 It provides some useful methods to check the response status and get the response data.

 ```php